-When pursuing my goals, I always try to look for a clean, regenerating, conservation based, and socially inclusive strategy.
+When pursuing my goals, I always try to look for a clean, regenerating, conservation-based, and socially inclusive strategy.
 These dreams of a clean world require a lot of drive and passion.
 I believe it is necessary to manifest oneself with creative power, a concentration on the common good, love, and patience.

-Although, in my line of work, a project may take generations to achieve, it is important to be persistent and maintain your intention until all the eggs have hatched.
+Although in my line of work, a project may take generations to achieve, it is important to be persistent and maintain your intention until all the eggs have hatched.

-There is a lot of talk now about the climate and how it is changing, but much less about the state of soil.
+There is a lot of talk about the climate and how it is changing, but much less about the state of the soil.
 From a conservation point of view, how are the two connected?

 They are absolutely connected.
 The soil, the skin of the Earth, is what keeps us supplied with divine fruits.
-The millions of tons of fixed carbon in the ground brings forth a universe of life which nowadays is dying due to the use of chemical poisons, the process of desertification, and losing moisture and eroding soils flowing towards the seas.
-In short, we are losing value that cannot be restored.
+The millions of tons of fixed carbon in the ground bring forth a universe of life which nowadays is dying due to the use of chemical poisons, the process of desertification, and losing moisture and eroding soils flowing towards the seas.
+In short, we are losing the value that cannot be restored.

-We need to manage the top levels of the soil following regenerative practices, such as hydrological designs, re-mineralization, recovery of forests by exclusion of extensive grazing, preparation of rich biofertilizers, re-introduction of microbiology, planned grazing.
+We need to manage the top levels of the soil following regenerative practices, such as hydrological designs, re-mineralization, recovery of forests by the exclusion of extensive grazing, preparation of rich biofertilizers, re-introduction of microbiology, planned grazing.

 Many of us are now so dominated by our minds and addicted to constant consumption of information that we have lost connection to Mother Nature.
-As someone who still feels a strong connection – how can we escape or overcome dominance of the mind, in order to see differently and perhaps come up with new ideas and solutions to keep the planet liveable and communities enjoyable?
+As someone who still feels a strong connection – how can we escape or overcome the dominance of the mind, in order to see differently and perhaps come up with new ideas and solutions to keep the planet liveable and communities enjoyable?